J22160/ML_DRUG_DISCOVERY/README.md

 pIC50 is really the right way to think about potency of compounds.
 A function is created to convert IC50 values to logarithmic values.

+## "Lipinski Rule of Five"
+Lipinski rule of 5 helps in distinguishing between drug like and non drug like molecules.
+It predicts high probability of success or failure due to drug likeness for molecules complying with 2 or more of the following rules
+Molecular mass less than 500 Dalton
+High lipophilicity (expressed as LogP less than 5) Less than 5 Hydrogen bond donors Less than 10
+Hydrogen bond acceptors Molar refractivity should be between 40-130

+lets define a function Lipinski to calculate molecular weight, logP, number of H donor and number of H acceptor.